Understanding Gerdau's Unusual Options Activity | Benzinga

 Understanding Gerdau's Unusual Options Activity

-Gerdau (NYSE:GGB) shares experienced unusual options activity on Wednesday.
-The stock price moved up to $6.07 following the option alert.
+Shares of Gerdau (NYSE:GGB) saw some unusual options activity on Monday.
+Following the unusual option alert, the stock price moved down to $5.83.

 - Sentiment: NEUTRAL